kiwiproject/consul-client/README.md

 ---

-🥝 _This repository is a work in progress as we transition consul-client from rickfast to kiwiproject._ 🥝
+🥝 _We have now transitioned consul-client from rickfast to kiwiproject.
+It is released to Maven Central.
+See the [releases](https://github.com/kiwiproject/consul-client/releases) for more information._ 🥝

 ---